 North of Poros winds are steady but rarely strong.
 The Saronic, Poros and Epidavros flotillas visit the fishing village of Perdika, with its camera obscura.
 And at Vathi, you can walk up to the volcano crater.
 You also visit the small island of Agistri, which has several beaches.
 And Epidavros offers its superb amphitheatre and underwater ruins.

-The Argolic and Hydra flotillas, south of Poros, includes beaches at Plaka, Tiros and Astros.
-The latter also boasts a fort, though smaller than the huge affair at Navplion.
+South of Poros there’s a little more wind though it’s still easy sailing.
+The Nafplion and Hydra flotillas include beaches at Plaka, Tiros and Astros.
+The latter also boasts a fort, though smaller than the huge affair at Nafplion.
 You can also visit the traffic free island of Hydra, where donkeys rule the streets.

 Peloponnese flotillas take you to a Greece that’s still truly Greek.
 Find out more below.